-The department maintains a page on the School Choice website describing the testing requirement and listing the approved assessments.
+The department maintains a page on the School Choice website describing the testing requirement and listing the approved assessments provided by the Office of Assessments.
 Detailed technical assistance is also posted on this page and includes an extensive question and answer section.
-The department notified private schools of this requirement in the November 2015, February 2016, March 2016, April 2016, July 2016, August 2016, September 2016 and October 2016 Scholarship Program Newsletters.
+The department notified private schools of this requirement in the November 2016, February 2017, March 2017, April 2017, July 2017, August 2017, September 2017 and October 2017 Scholarship Program Newsletters.